Hummer H1: Specifications

 The Hummer H1 shares some common driveline parts with the HMMWV.
-These include brakes, axles, frame, and major body panels (hood, tailgate, and quarter panels) are shared between the HMMWV and Hummer H1.
+These include brakes, axles, and frame, as well as major body panels (hood, tailgate, and quarter panels) that are shared between the HMMWV and Hummer H1.
 All H1s and HMMWVs were produced on the same assembly line; of which the civilian H1s were painted and finished in a separate building.